calaldees/teachingWorkshops/teacherTraining/behaviour.md

 * Unconsciously, we try to fit in, to conform.
 We often try to behave normally (for that culture)
 * Normative messages
 * Routines

+### Performance and 'the bad day'

+* If you are a west-end stage performer - you need to perform each night - regardless of your personal life
+* Teaching is similar - the show must go on
+* Your students already have enough struggles without yours

 ### As a teacher - are you intrusive?